 He “Tell me how I can help you.
 How would you like us to divide the kitchen cleaning work up?”

 These are merely filler words and do not indicate that you are really taking part in the conversation in a mindful way.
 (You may be used to hearing these brief responses when you talk with a teenager!)

-Making large, life-impacting decisions?
-Build consensus together
+3. Build consensus together

-Whether you are making a decision to uproot the family for a better job offer, or upgrade your home, emotionally-connected couples listen each other’s opinions on these large scale decisions even if only one person in the marriage will be bankrolling them.
+Whether you are making a decision to uproot the family for a better job offer or upgrade your home, to connect emotionally with your partner listen to each other’s opinions on these large scale decisions even if only one person in the marriage will be bankrolling them.

-- One of the people in the relationship may feel uncomfortable using techniques like “active listening” and “practicing empathy”
+One of the people in the relationship may feel uncomfortable using techniques like “active listening” and “practicing empathy.”

-- One of the people in the relationship may not like examining heavy emotions at close range
+One of the people in the relationship may not like examining heavy emotions at close range

-- One of the people in the relationship may think that devoting time to building emotional connections takes too much energy
+One of the people in the relationship may think that devoting time to building emotional connections takes too much energy

-- Someone’s personality type is “get in and get the job done” and resents that connecting emotionally isn’t quick and easy
+Someone’s personality type is “get in and get the job done” and resents that connecting emotionally isn’t quick and easy

-- Certain roles have taken shape in the couple, due to one person being the “emotional” one, and one being the “stoic, non-feeling” one.
+Certain roles have taken shape in the couple, due to one person being the “emotional” one, and one being the “stoic, non-feeling” one.
 Changing roles is hard work and requires an overhaul of the couple’s dynamics.

 In these cases, it is vital that the couple work together to overcome these obstacles.
 If they don’t, the relationship can work, but without the depth and satisfaction that an emotional connect provides.

-And this is the real purpose of marriage: to join two people together on both the physical and emotional level, so that they can provide each other with a sense of belonging and feeling “home.”
+And this is the real purpose of marriage: to join two people together on both the physical and emotional level so that they can provide each other with a sense of belonging and feeling “home.”

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.